• Skip to primary navigation

 Part wall in between semi-detached properties

-The party wall dividing two semi-detached properties essentially splits the overall building in to it’s two seperate dwellings
+The party wall between semi-detached properties splits the overall building into two separate dwellings

 Floors as a party structure